THIS POST MAY CONTAIN AFFILIATE LINKS. PLEASE READ OUR DISCLOSURE FOR MORE INFO.

 Lithiums are quite sensitive to operating temperature and being in a hot environment, such as an engine room, can significantly reduce their lifespan.
 So while we were reworking our electrical setup, we moved the new lithium battery bank to the main salon, under the couch.

 We kept the AGM start battery for the generator.
 However, we decided to swap up our engine start battery set up.
 Instead of having a dedicated start battery for each engine, we now have one AGM start battery for both engines.
 This change was made to accommodate the Outback Distribution Control Board as it is designed to work with one start battery.
-But it allows for the solving of a potential big problem with lithium batteries and we’ll talk about that in a bit.
+But it allows for the solving of a potentially big problem with lithium batteries and we’ll talk about that in a bit.

 We installed a new Outback Battery Management System (BMS) which monitors house bank and start batteries.
 A BMS is essential to the proper functioning of the lithium bank.
 If the voltage gets too high or too low, the BMS will take the bank offline to prevent damage.
 One feature of the Outback BMS is that we can control cross charging remotely.

 The Distribution Control Board (DCB) is the central board for all wiring and perhaps the largest reason we decided to go with an Outback Marine system.
-It includes isolation solenoids for house bank and start batteries, cross charging, and emergency start.
+It includes isolation solenoids for the house bank and the start batteries, cross charging, and emergency start.
 This allows us to bypass any issues with the start batteries and start engines from the house bank if needed.

 It also provides for a seamless swap of charge going from the house bank to the start battery, which addresses one of our major concerns about a swap over to Lithiums.
 What would happen to other electrical systems on the boat if the Lithium House bank went offline?
 If the entire electrical set up is done properly, that shouldn’t happen.
 But we live on a boat.
 Things definitely can and do go wrong.
 Say for example the engines were on and the alternators were working when the BMS took the house bank offline.
 The alternators would be pumping out current with nowhere for it to go.
 That will very quickly damage alternators or some other type of charging source.
 And you’ve quickly gone from having a problem with your batteries to causing significant damage to other expensive parts of the boat.
 Add being in remote locations in the mix and you’ve got a recipe for disaster.